matiasbeckerle/andycleaner/README.md

 Developed by **Matias Beckerle**.
 Amazing kick-ass icon by **Emiliano Leonel D'Andrea**.

+Fun project to learn the basics of Android.

 Licensed under GNU GPL v2.

 Just another cleaner app, made just for fun.
 No useless things, no ads, no bullshit.